-If you want to make things easier for you in the future, you may as well create a file named armada_with_ipx.bat with the following content:
+If you want to make things easier for you in the future, you may as well create a file named armada\with\ipx.bat with the following content:

-'''

-start ipxconfig.exe
+ipxconfig.exe armada.exe

-start Armada.exe

-'''

 When you start this batch file, the IPX client will be started along with Armada.
 This means IPX is available right away.